1.3.3. Running samples

 • Writes a DOT file representing the video pipeline graph.

-• Exits automatically after a demonstration period.
+• Exits automatically after a configurable demonstration period (--run-time, default 10 seconds).

 Usage: